copyninja/copyninja.info/content/devops/resizing_root_partition.rst

      root-fs: /

 I could not run with vmdb2 installed from Debian archive, so I cloned raspi3-image-spec and used vmdb2 submodule from it.
+And here are rest of commands used for testing the script.

 .. code:: shell